 The revival of al-Qaeda as Hamza bin Laden rose in the leadership ranks indicated an intergenerational transmission of resilience to stress associated with involvement in terrorism.
 Being raised in terrorist camps and hideouts in Sudan, Afghanistan, and Pakistan, and detained for several years in Iran, Hamza was exposed to stress associated with terrorism throughout his developmental years.

 Based on al-Qaeda leaders’ observations that they had communicated to Osama bin Laden, Hamza also developed a remarkable resilience while he had been homeschooled in exile by his mother who had a doctoral degree and professional experience in child psychology.
 Owing to his resilience, Hamza was determined to carry over his father’s destructive mission, as indicated in his declaration of revenge.

-Previous research has identified four types of stress associated with involvement in terrorism in al-Qaeda members: security stress, a stress of enforced idleness, diversity stress, and incarceration stress.
+Previous research has identified four types of stress associated with involvement in terrorism in al-Qaeda members: security stress, the stress of enforced idleness, diversity stress, and incarceration stress.

 Terrorists conceptualised security stress as a result of exposure to spying aircraft, advanced surveillance technologies, and infiltration of spies.
-Stress of enforced idleness occurred in response to a long-term deprivation of activity owing to the nature of covert terrorist operations.
+The stress of enforced idleness occurred in response to a long-term deprivation of activity owing to the nature of covert terrorist operations.